-Many have shared their difficulties and their solutions on our website (PeoplesPharmacy.com).
+Many have shared their difficulties and their solutions on fighting fungus in sensitive places on our website (PeoplesPharmacy.com).
 Here are some of the favorites:

 “I have been using Gold Bond Medicated Body Powder for this problem for years.
 I use it every morning after showering.
 Just make sure the area under the breast is dry, then rub a generous amount of powder over the entire region before you put on your bra.
 It works wonders, you don’t need a prescription and it’s not expensive.”

 Gold Bond Medicated Body Powder contains menthol and zinc oxide to protect the skin and ease itching.
 Zinc and menthol seem to have anti-fungal activity, which may explain the benefit (Molecules, Jan.
 7, 2009).